How will Brexit affect GDPR?

 The UK organizations will still need to comply with the Regulation when processing personal information of the EU citizens (because …extraterritoriality), and because it will be absorbed into UK domestic law.

-The current UK’s data protection act is called Data Protection Act 2018.
+The current UK data protection act is called Data Protection Act 2018.
 The Data Protection Act 2018 will no longer rely on the EU GDPR but the UK-GDPR.

 The UK-GDPR is essentially the same as the EU GDPR, made from the same law text, but modified to change the parts of the text that read EU and Union law with the UK and domestic law.

-The UK will get special status of a “third country”, which demands countries to maintain robust data laws that provide equal protection to those in the EU.
+The UK will get the special status of a “third country”, which demands countries to maintain robust data laws that provide equal protection to those in the EU, GDPR will no longer be applicable in the UK from 1 January 2021.

 How will Brexit affect EU citizens’ data protection?